 When someone complains about you or your company on social media, you might be tempted to ignore it.
-Unfortunately, the conversation about your company will continue whether or not you respond, so responding allows you to control the message.
+Unfortunately, the conversation about your company will continue whether or not you respond, so responding gives you an opportunity to control the message.

-Let's say that a customer, Amir, posted on X that the watch your company sold him broke within a week.
-Your goal is to help resolve Amir's complaint and show that your watch company has excellent customer service.
-Getting into a back-and-forth exchange with Amir will make you look unprofessional, so the best thing to do is reply to Amir with a short message: "Thanks for bringing this to our attention.
-Please follow me so we can DM (direct message) each other and find a solution.
-Or, you can email me at \\\."
+Let's say that a customer, Amir, posted on Twitter that the watch your company sold him broke within a week.
+Your goal is to help resolve Amir's complaint and also show that your watch company has great customer service.
+Getting into a back-and-forth exchange with Amir will make you look unprofessional, so the best thing to do is to reply to Amir with a short message like: "Thanks for bringing this to our attention.
+Please follow me so that we can DM (direct message) each other and find a solution.
+Or, you can email me at ."

-Hopefully, this will take the conversation offline so you can resolve it.
-It may turn out that Amir's watch is under warranty, and you can repair or replace it.
+Hopefully, this will take the conversation offline so that you can resolve it.
+Maybe it will turn out that Amir's watch is under warranty and you can repair or replace it.
 Or maybe Amir broke his watch in a way that's not covered.
-You can break the bad news discreetly using the strategy above.
+You can break the bad news using the strategies above in a private manner.